martinshaw/chrome-bar/README.md

 ## I want it!

-Add the Chrome Bar to your browser in 5 easy steps (until it's in the Chrome Web Store!):
+Unfortunately, Chrome doesn't allow you to install extensions from outside the Chrome Web Store by default.
+If you are having trouble installing the Chrome Bar, try the following:

+1. Install Git and Node.js

+2. Clone this repository

+3. Run `npm install`

+4. Run `npm run build`

-1. Navigate to `chrome://extensions`
+5. Navigate to `chrome://extensions`

-2. Enable `Developer mode` in the top right
+6. Enable `Developer mode` in the top right

-3. Download the latest release by right clicking this link (https://github.com/martinshaw/chrome-bar/releases/download/1.4.0/dist.crx) and selecting `Save link as...`

-4. Drag and drop the downloaded file onto the `chrome://extensions` page
+7. Click `Load unpacked` in the top left

+8. Select the `dist` folder in the cloned repository

-5. Press `cmd + cmd` or `ctrl + ctrl` to open the Chrome Bar.
+9. Press `cmd + cmd` or `ctrl + ctrl` to open the Chrome Bar.

-Enjoy a faster browsing experience!

 ## Why is it not in the Chrome Web Store?